madetech/academy_2020_mob/tic-tac-toe/README.md

 ## Getting Started

+Remember to run `bundle install` if there is a `Gemfile` in the project.

 To start the app / spin up the server, run the following on the command line: `rackup -p 4567`.

 Alternatively you can still just use: `ruby tictactoe.rb`